-Find yourself a friend you feel you can trust
+Find yourself a friend you feel you can trust for your Cambodian travels

 Cambodians are very kind and friendly people.
 I have met many very nice friends throughout my travels in Cambodia; many of these friends were tuk-tuk drivers or local guides.

-By finding some local friends, it will make your experience in Cambodia more rewarding.
-I have also found that these friends I have found along the way have also helped ensure I was safe.
+Finding local friends will make your experience in Cambodia more rewarding.
+I have also found that these friends I have found along the way have helped ensure I was safe.

 Cambodia is a fascinating and beautiful country to travel to.
 It is also a developing country, so you will need to take precautions for your personal safety.
 But if you take those precautions, you should find that you will have a safe and rewarding time during your travels there.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can contact me, Anita, by clicking here.